Anglo-Russian War (1807–1812): Boat actions

-On 7 and 8 July 1809, the boats of Prometheus, Implacable, Bellerophon and Melpomene captured or destroyed gunboats and a convoy off Hanko Peninsula in the Baltic.
+On 7 and 8 July 1809, the boats of Prometheus, Implacable, Bellerophon and Melpomene captured or destroyed several Russian gunboats and a convoy off Hanko Peninsula in the Baltic.
 Among the captured vessels were Russian gun boats No.5, No.10, No. 13, and No.15.
 In 1847 the Admiralty issued the Naval General Service Medal with clasp "7 July Boat Service 1809" to 33 surviving claimants from the action.

+On 10 July, 18 Russian boats attacked the English ship at Pitcamp and it was forced to retreat hastily.

+19 British boats attacked several russian boats 3 days later, and the Russians lost 3 boats in this battle.

 Then on 25 July seventeen boats from a British squadron consisting of Princess Caroline, Minotaur, Cerberus and Prometheus, attacked a flotilla of four Russian gunboats and a brig off Aspö Head near Fredrikshamn in Old Finland, then part of Russian Empire.
 Captain Forrest of Prometheus commanded the boats and succeeded in capturing gunboats Nos.
 62, 65, and 66, and the transport brig No. 11.
 The action was sanguinary in that the British lost 19 men killed and 51 wounded, and the Russians lost 28 men killed and 59 wounded.
 In 1847 the Admiralty issued the Naval General Service Medal with clasp "25 July Boat Service 1809" to 35 surviving claimants from the action.

 However the successes of the Russian army on land forced Sweden to sign a peace treaty with Russia in 1809 whereby, inter alia, Sweden ceded the later Grand Duchy of Finland to Russia.
-Sweden sued for peace with France in 1810 and then formally joined the blockade against Britain as required by the Continental System.
+Sweden sued for peace with France in 1810 and then formally joined the blockade against Britain as required by the Continental System, although in practice did little to enforce it.
 Sweden kept trading with Britain and the Royal Navy kept using Swedish ports.